rcqx/linked-building-data_office/README.md

 # AECO-ontologies

 With AECO industry migrating from documents to model-based data-rich approaches, there is an increasing  need to standardise how AECO data is produced, stored and exchanged among parties during different stages of a building development.
-Furthermore, as each stakeholder utilise field-related tools suites for outputting custom data structures suited to their respective areas, information heterogeinity increases with every project iteration.
+Furthermore, as each stakeholder utilise field-related tools suites for outputting custom data structures -suited to their respective areas-, information heterogeinity increases with every project iteration.

 To address this, researchers have envisioned distributed and interdisciplinary